bh90210/soul/README.md

 # How to use

 SoulSeek protocol has 4 different connection types.
 Server, Peer, File and Distributed.
-For each connection type there is a unique set of messages other clients expect from us and vice versa.
+For each connection type there is a unique set of messages the server and peer clients expect from us and vice versa.

 ## Low level